Hundred Miles: Plagiarism accusations

 The song received heavy comparisons to Major Lazer's song "Lean On", some publications accusing the song of plagiarism.
-Yall's Joan Sala, responded to the accusations saying: "is cool to get compared to Major Lazer in a song like this.
+Yall's Joan Sala, responded to the accusations saying: "(It) is cool to get compared to Major Lazer in a song like this.
 We love Major Lazer!
 But as a composer, i have to say that only the first chord sounds the same.
 Then, the rest of the song is totally different."